What is the difference between cash value and replacement cost?

 Replacement cost is the amount you pay for your car at today’s cost.
 The cash value is the amount you pay for a similar car at today’s cost, or the replacement cost, minus depreciation.
 The cash value of your car is often far below its replacement cost, depending on the number of years your car has depreciated.
 If you total your car, it costs more to replace it than the actual cash value of your car at the time of the accident.

 Choosing the replacement value option when you purchase car insurance addresses this problem.
-With a totaled car, you may be eligible for enough money for a new car as well as sales tax, title, and transfer fees.
+With a totaled car, you may be eligible for a cash settlement that will give you enough money for a new car as well as sales tax, title, and transfer fees.
 However, replacement value insurance costs significantly more than actual cash value coverage.
 The higher premium may be worth it when considering how much it would cost to replace your car.

 To figure out your car’s actual cash value, factor in whether the car is new or used as well as the year, make, and model.
 Include the mileage, additional features, and condition of your car for the best approximation.
 By using your zip code, you may also find values and other information that are specific to your location.
 With this information and its own formula, the insurance company calculates your car’s actual cash value.